ghoomfrog/cobblestone/cobblestone.md

 # Traits

-Things have numerical traits that control aspects of gameplay.
+Things in the world have numerical traits that control aspects of gameplay.
 They are measured in trait points (TP).
 The higher a trait is, the higher the advantage.
 Every character has a total of 540 TP to distribute between their traits.
 The value by which a trait is defined, is both its initial value and peak.
 The peak is a dynamic maximum that can be increased by levelling up (explained later).
 &nbsp;
 Characters don't benefit from a magic trait if it's not positive.
 &nbsp;